padrino/padrino-docs/guides/06_application-helpers/08_custom-form-builders.html.md

 ```

 And there you have it, a fairly complete form builder solution for Padrino (and
 Sinatra).
-I hope to create or merge in an even better ‘default’ form\_builder in
+I hope to create or merge in an even better 'default' form_builder in
 the near future.